Kiki's Delivery Service (novel)

 Kiki's Delivery Service (魔女の宅急便, Majo no Takkyūbin) is a children's fantasy novel written by Eiko Kadono and illustrated by Akiko Hayashi.
 It was first published by Fukuinkan Shoten on January 25, 1985.
 It is the basis of the 1989 Studio Ghibli anime film of the same title and of the 2014 live action film also of the same name.

 The book won numerous awards in Japan.
 Encouraged by this and by the success of the Ghibli film, Kadono has written eight more novels over a period of more than thirty-five years.
 The most recent was published in January 2022.

 Synopsis

 The book follows Kiki, a young witch from a long line of witches on her mother's side.
 Kiki is now thirteen and must spend a year on her own in a town without other witches, proving that she can make a living.
 Accompanied by her talking black cat Jiji, Kiki starts a delivery service by flying on her broom.
-Over the year notable misadventures include:
+Over the year (and eleven chapters) notable misadventures include: